elise-bigdevsoon/big-dev-soon-business-card/README.md

 # Business Card Project

-Hello to [BigDevSoon](https://bigdevsoon.me/) 👋.

 Build a beautiful website that showcases your skills and personality as a developer.
 Challenge yourself to stand out and impress potential employers or clients.

+Hello to [BigDevSoon](https://bigdevsoon.me/) 👋.

-## Prerequisites
+## How to start
-- Start this project in our [App](https://app.bigdevsoon.me/) before you dive in. 👀
+1. Start this project in our [App](https://app.bigdevsoon.me/) before you dive in.
-- Choose the technologies, tools, and libraries that best suit your taste and have fun building this project. 😊
+2. Familiarize yourself with the Prerequisites and Requirements listed in this README.
+3. In the [project's page](https://app.bigdevsoon.me/projects/business-card), review the design images and import the `.fig` file into Figma to gain a better understanding of the layout and design elements.
+4. Choose your preferred technology stack and overwrite this starter repository as needed to set up your project structure.
+5. Begin coding, either using the Freerun mode to work on each card individually or the Speedrun mode to work at your own pace.
+Be sure to follow the Guidelines section outlined below.
-- Have a strong desire to learn and improve your skills as a Big Developer. 🚀
+6. Have a strong desire to learn and improve your skills as a Big Developer. 🚀

 ## Requirements
 - [ ] Create a full-page background with a centered card layout.